KDE/documentation-docs-kdenlive-org/getting_started/configure_kdenlive/configuration_plugins.rst

 .. rst-class:: clear-both

-The plugin get installed in folder:
+The plugin gets installed in folder:

 :Linux: :file:`~/.local/share/kdenlive/venv-sam`
 :Windows: :file:`%LocalAppData%\\kdenlive\\venv-sam`

-If all is proper installed it should look like so:
+If all is properly installed it should look like so:

 .. figure:: /images/kdenlive2504_object-detection_plugin-installed.webp
    :align: left